-The reason why bleach is still one of the most popular ingredients for toilet cleaners, despite its harshness, comes down to its antibacterial power, after all.
+The reason why bleach is still one of the most popular ingredients for toilet cleaners, despite its harshness, comes down to its antibacterial power.

 But you don’t have to use chlorine bleach to see results!

-Eco toilet cleaners not only contain ingredients that can whiten and clean your toilet without harsh chemicals, but also contain natural active ingredients designed to kill bacteria in the same way.
+Eco toilet cleaners contain natural active ingredients designed to kill bacteria and clean your toilet in the same way that traditional cleaners work.

-So, what are the best eco friendly and plastic-free toilet cleaners you can find on the market?
+So, what are the best eco toilet cleaners and plastic-free versions you can find on the market?

-You can take your time researching and use our guide for the best online eco shops to discover new places to buy your eco goods online, but in the meantime, here’s a list of some of the most eco friendly cleaners for your toilet!
+You can take your time researching and use our guide for the best online eco shops to discover new places to buy your eco goods online.
+But in the meantime, here’s a list of some of the best eco friendly cleaners for your toilet!

 Bide sell a range of eco friendly cleaning products.
 As for toilet cleaners, they make non-toxic, eco toilet bombs made from 100% natural and vegan ingredients.
 For a refreshing smell, these bombs are infused with essential oils such as peppermint, eucalyptus and lavender.

 The Miniml toilet cleaner is a fantastic eco friendly product.
 This cleaner is made in Yorkshire using biodegradable, plant-based formula.
 There are no artificial dyes or fragrances.
 I’ve been using the spearmint and peppermint eco toilet cleaner and it smells delightful.

 Miniml operate a closed loop system for refilling all of their products.
 You can order this to be delivered to your home or visit one of their refill partners across the UK.